PokieSteven/Blog1/README.md

 ## How is this significant and how will this affect the future of medical genetics?

-First, there is no real answer for this question yet.
+First, there is no real answer to this question yet.
 It will all depend on the outcome of He Jiankui’s “experimental twins” and the perception of the scientific community.
 That is to say that if the outcome is good for them, the scientific community will start changing their views on germline gene editing despite the risks.
-Pretty much like IVF, which people found unacceptable at first, are now accepting IVF because of its success and the increasing rate of infertility in the modern society.
+Pretty much like IVF, which people found unacceptable at first, are now accepting IVF because of its success and the increasing rate of infertility in modern society.

 Moreover, if the circumstances have led to favour the practice of germline gene editing, I believe that this could save a lot of money and resources for the government and parents.
-Because of the potential to prevent a child to be born with genetic diseases.
+Because of the potential to prevent a child from being born with genetic diseases.

 But in this video on YouTube about "Genetic Engineering Will Change Everything Forever – CRISPR" by Kurzgesagt - In a Nutshell covers a variety of possibilities that genetic engineering could result in the future: